mattpitkin/InferenceWorkshopLecture/lecture_notes.md

 Evidence } } } }
 \\]

-We can calculate the these terms (e.g., analytically or numerically on a computer).
+We can often calculate the these terms (e.g., analytically or numerically on a computer).

 ### Bayes' theorem ###